 The IEA report makes a number of other very eye-opening findings with regard to energy efficiency, including:

-- There is a huge economic opportunity to do more globally, and we aren’t even close to tapping it.
-Two-thirds of the economic potential to improve energy savings and cut its waste (in industry, transport, power generation and buildings) remains untapped in the period to 2035.
+There is a huge economic opportunity to do more globally.
+However and most importantly, we aren’t even close to tapping it.
+Two-thirds of the economic potential to improve energy savings.
+That’s right and cut its waste (in industry, transport, power generation and buildings) remains untapped in the period to 2035.

-- Investments in energy efficiency (and remember, it costs less than any other resource) are comparable to renewables and fossil power generation investments – totaling $300 billion in 2011.
+Investments in energy efficiency (and remember, it costs less than any other resource) are comparable to renewables and fossil power generation investments.
+Can you say totaling $300 billion in 2011 alone.
+In 2018 we are getting closer to a trillion.
 But investments in energy efficiency are still less than two-thirds of the level of fossil fuel subsidies.

-- There are tremendous benefits at stake.
+There are tremendous benefits at stake.
 Efficiency measures implemented from 2005-2010 saved the energy equivalent of $420 billion worth of oil.
-Consumers in those 11 countries would have consumed (and paid for) two-thirds more energy than they currently use.
+Also, consumers in those 11 countries would have consumed (and paid for) two-thirds more energy.
+That’s than they currently use.

-- Efficiency had a larger effect on restraining energy growth than any structural changes in the economy.
+Efficiency had a larger effect on restraining energy growth.
+That’s than any structural changes in the economy.
 Energy use between 1990 and 2010 increased by only 0.5% per year.

-The report also found that effective policies (necessary because of fuel subsidies, high transaction costs, information failures and a lack of institutional capacity) had a great deal to do with stimulating the energy efficiency market.
-These policies include efficiency standards and labeling, access to energy-saving information and financing, and energy efficiency standards on utilities.
+Furthermore, the report also found that effective policies are perfect.
+They are necessary because of fuel subsidies, high transaction costs, information failures and a lack of institutional capacity.
+That had a great deal to do with stimulating the energy efficiency market.
+As well and most noteworthy, these policies include efficiency standards and labeling.
+Finally, access to energy-saving information and financing, and energy efficiency standards on utilities.

-Given its vast untapped potential and enormous benefits, we should not allow the world’s #1 fuel source to remain hidden anymore.
+Furthermore and given its vast untapped potential and enormous benefits.
+In conclusion, we should not allow the world’s #1 fuel source to remain hidden anymore.

-* The 11 countries IEA examined are: Australia, Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States.
+* Finally, the 11 countries IEA examined are: Australia, Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States.

 Source: NRDC Blog